andris1177/my-way-of-installing-arch/README.md

 nvme0n1     259:5    0 931.5G  0 disk
 ```

 ### In this case, on my first nvme ssd, I have Windows installed.
 I want to install Arch on the secodn nvme drive, so I'm going to use cfdisk to partition it.
 If you have a sata drive, you're going to use sda, or any other drive that starts with sd and is followed by an alphabet character.
-In cf diks, you have to use the arrow key to navigate.
+In cfdiks, you have to use the arrow key to navigate.
 You can use up and down to select the partition, and left and right to select what you want to do with it.
-If you have a partition on this drive first, you need to delete it and then create a new partition, a 100M for boot, as many Gs for swapping as much ram as you have, and the rest for home and root.
-After that write and quit and, you should see something like this.
+If you have a partition on this drive first, you need to delete it and then create the new partitions.
+After that write and quit and, you should see something like this after running lsblk.

 ``` bash
 nvme0n1     259:5    0 931.5G  0 disk